The Art and Practice of Data Science Pipelines: A Comprehensive Study of Data Science Pipelines In Theory, In-The-Small, and In-The-Large: DS Pipeline in-the-Large

 \subsection{Characteristics of Pipelines in-the-Large}

-\textbf{RQ9: What are the patterns found in the pipelines?} The pipe\-lines found in this setting can be categorized into 1) loosely coupled and 2) tightly coupled, based on their modularity in the pipeline.
-A high number of contributors in the project resulted in a more modular and loosely coupled pipeline.
-We found the loosely coupled ones are designed in a modular fashion such that one module (e.g., data cleaning, modeling) is built to be used by other modules as a library functionality.
-These modules accept the parameters as inputs and executed in \textit{as-needed} basis in the pipeline.
+\textbf{RQ9: What are the patterns found in the pipelines?} The pipe\-lines found in this setting can be categorized into 1) loosely coupled and 2) tightly coupled, based on their modularity.
+A high number of contributors in the project resulted in loosely coupled pipelines.
+We found the loosely coupled ones are designed in a modular fashion and one module (e.g., data cleaning, modeling) is designed to be used by other modules.
 Usually, there are multiple entry-points in a loosely coupled pipeline and user has more flexibility.
-On the other hand, in a tightly coupled pipeline, the modules are stricter and integrated tightly with other modules in the software.
-There is only one or two entry-points to the pipeline, which automatically calls the modules sequentially.
-We have found that the projects with 6 or more contributors ($\sim$75\%) have followed a loosely coupled architecture and projects with 1 to 5 contributors have followed tightly coupled architecture.
+On the other hand, in a tightly coupled pipeline, the modules are stricter and integrated tightly with other modules.
+There is only one or two entry-points to the pipeline, which automatically calls the other modules.
+We found that the projects with 6 or more contributors ($\sim$75\%) followed a loosely coupled architecture and projects with 1 to 5 contributors followed a tightly coupled architecture.

 \findings{There is need for integration and deployment tools for pipelines in-the-large but no common framework is used in practice.}